maritz/nohm/index.md

 ##### Validators
 A property can have multiple validators.
 These are invoked whenever a model is saved or manually validated.
-Validations of a property are defined as an array of strings, arrays and functions.
+Validations of a property are defined as an array of strings, objects and functions.

+Functions must be asynchronous and accept 3 arguments: new_value, options and callback.
+The callback expects one argument: (bool) whether the value is valid or not.
+*Note*: Functions included like this cannot be exported to the browser!

 Here's an example with all three ways:
 {% highlight js %}